-The parents or guardians of the student must acknowledge in writing that they have read and understand a notice provided by the county Board or nonpublic school that:
+The parents or guardians of the student must acknowledge in writing that they have read and understand a notice provided by the Board that:

-- A. the school, county school Board and its employees and agents are exempt from any liability, except for willful and wanton conduct, as a result of any injury arising from the self-administration of medication by the student; and - B. the parents or guardians indemnify and hold harmless the school, the county Board of education and its employees or guardians and agents against any claims arising out of the self-administration of the medication by the student.
+- A. the school, Board and its employees and agents are exempt from any liability, except for willful and wanton conduct, as a result of any injury arising from the self-administration of medication by the student; and - B. the parents or guardians indemnify and hold harmless the school, the Board and its employees or guardians and agents against any claims arising out of the self-administration of the medication by the student.